walles/moar/README.md

 * Support viewing multiple files by pushing them in reverse order on the view stack.

-* Auto generate the in-program help text to correctly correspond to the actual key bindings.

 * Add search line editing